-This question can be a difficult one.
-The trick is to know exactly what type of stain you're dealing with.
-Cleaning up coffee and cleaning up ink are two completely different stories.
+The best DIY carpet stain remover depends entirely on what type of stain you’re dealing with.
+Cleaning up coffee and cleaning up ink require completely different approaches.
 The good news?
 Everything you might need to tackle any carpet mess is probably already in your cupboards.
-No matter which solution you'll need in order to clean up your mess, be sure to dab at the stain and not rub it.
+No matter which solution you’ll need, be sure to dab at the stain and not rub it.
 Rubbing the stain into your carpeting will only spread the particles and make the stain worse.
-Get a clean, preferably pale cloth, and use the following DIY carpet cleaners to attack your hardest carpet stains.
+Get a clean, preferably pale cloth, and use the following DIY carpet stain removers to attack your toughest rug stains.

 Best carpet spot cleaner for coffee and tea: Beer